ulfschneider/breakdown/README.md

 ```
 jira-breakdown
 url: http://address.of.your.jira
-query: any JIRA JQL query to select your download data set
+query: any JIRA JQL query to select your download dataset
 ---
 ```